TelegramBots/book/src/3/files/download.md

+# Download

 First, read the [documentation on `getFile`](https://core.telegram.org/bots/api#getfile).

-To download a file you will need its ID.
+To download a file you will need its FileId.

 ## Finding the FileId